-This white paper will help you support and develop first-time managers by:
+Support and develop first-time managers by:

 - Introducing the cognitive mindset first-time managers must adopt, a spin on the “It’s not you—it’s me” excuse people often use with relationship break-ups or when someone is about to be dumped.
 First-time managers must adopt the mindset of “It’s not about me.
 It’s me and you.”

 - Presenting research from CCL found that (a) the specific type of motivation for learning and development effective first-time managers have; and (b) the skill gaps first-time managers have in four specific leadership competencies:

 - Coaching and developing others